A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Introduction

-Compared with other languages, dialect translation suffers from problems like difficult corpus data acquisition, uneven distribution of formal and colloquial texts, outdated dialect dictionaries and word segmentation tools.
-Therefore, our work contributes to overcoming these difficulties by methods described in Section 2.2 and enhancing the overall performance of the NAT model.
-In addition, due to the diversity of dialects in various regions, there is no unified evaluation criterion for the translation quality.
-Therefore, we propose a subjective evaluation system for dialect translation described in Section 3.3.2.
-Finally, we compare the synthesized speech from the TTS frontend with and without the translation module and demonstrate the effectiveness of this approach.

-The contributions of this paper are summarized as follows: \begin{itemize} \item This is the first known work to incorporate translation into Chinese dialect TTS frontend. \item We introduce various tricks to optimize our translation module to gain a better performance. \end{itemize}
+In this paper, we design our translation model based on GLAT and propose some tricks to further improve its performance.
 In Section 2, we describe our dialect TTS frontend pipeline, translation module, and optimization methods.
-In Section 3, we conduct experiments on Mandarin-Cantonese text and speech synthesis to prove the effectiveness of our proposed model.
-Lastly, in Section 4, we summarize the progress made in this paper and describe research priorities for our future work.
+In Section 3, we conduct experiments on Mandarin-Cantonese text to prove the effectiveness of our proposed model.
+In Section 4, we summarize the progress made in this paper and discuss research priorities for the future works.
+The contributions of this paper are summarized as follows: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt] \item This is the first known work to incorporate translation into Chinese dialect TTS frontend. \item We introduce various tricks to optimize our translation model to gain better performance. \end{itemize}